BEKK-IoT/getting-started-beacons/src/text/tasks/fakebeacon.md

 ` `

+## Task

-Create a fake beacon.
-Validate with a phone app (exampler: estimote) or your own beacon scanner.
+Create a fake iBeacon.
+Validate with a phone app (example: estimote) or your own beacon scanner.